apache/comdev-working-groups/wg-sharpeners/README.md

 an outsider's perspective on the project, and advice to build their community.

+## Status

+This WG is in the STARTUP stage.
+No actual work has started, we're just debating what that work might look like.
+Please come join the conversation.

 ## Who

 A Sharpener must be an ASF member.
 They are preferably a member who has